sprblm/dots-patterns/patterns/network-health-indicator/index.md

 ## References & Where to Learn More

 Network health indicators overlap with reputation and trust management, in that hosting data for a long period of time can be used to gauge the reliability of a peer.
-See [cautious optimism](patterns/cautious-optimism.md) and [conditional file sharing](patterns/conditional-file-sharing.md).
+See [[cautious optimism]] and [[conditional file sharing]].
 There are potential applications related to preventing DDoS and Sybil attacks.

-Network [heartbeats](<https://en.wikipedia.org/wiki/Heartbeat_(computing)>) confirm _lack of data availability_, a component of [tombstones](patterns/tombstones.md).
+Network [heartbeats](<https://en.wikipedia.org/wiki/Heartbeat_(computing)>) confirm _lack of data availability_, a component of [[tombstones]].

 Tracking peers that re-host content can be used for social peer discovery, because someone mirroring files on an obscure topic likely shares that obscure interest.